Jayden Brailey: 2020

 In March, Brailey was ruled out for the remainder of the 2020 NRL season after rupturing his anterior cruciate ligament against the Wests Tigers in round 2 of the season.

 2021

 For round 1 of the 2021 NRL season, Brailey was announced as a Knights co-captain alongside Daniel Saifiti.

 Brailey played 23 games for Newcastle in the 2021 NRL season including the club's elimination finals loss against Parramatta.

 2022

 Brailey played eight matches for Newcastle in the 2022 NRL season as the club finished 14th on the table.

 2023

 On 10 April, Brailey was ruled out for the remainder of the 2023 NRL season with a ruptured ACL and torn meniscus injury.

 2024

 Brailey played 23 games for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
 They were eliminated in the first week of the finals by North Queensland.

 2025

 On 26 March, Canberra announced that Brailey had signed a two-year deal to join the club in 2026.
+Brailey played 24 games for Newcastle in the 2025 NRL season as the club finished with the Wooden Spoon.

+2026

+On 12 August 2026, the Wests Tigers announced that Brailey had signed a two-year deal with the club from 2027.